NO LONGER VALID EFFECTIVE SPRING 2023 – REFER TO the NEW PROJECT REQUIREMENTS PAGE

 About this Work Section and Structure Tool

-- Title and Icon: Add a brief, yet descriptive title that conveys the topic of your work (and remove reference to Work 1 or Work 2) and add a work icon (About this Work >Info).
+- Title and Icon: Add a brief, yet descriptive title that conveys the topic of your work (and remove reference to the work title it came with) and add a work icon (About this Work >Info).